Content Ops at Scale: A Framework for B2B SEO That Actually Works

 Why Content Ops Matters More Than Ever

 B2B buying cycles have fundamentally changed.
-Prospects consume an average of 13 pieces of content before engaging with a sales team, and 70% of the buyer journey now happens before a single conversation with a rep. That means your content isn’t just a marketing activity — it’s the front line of your go-to-market motion.
+Prospects consume an average of 13 pieces of content before engaging with a sales team, and roughly 70% of the buyer journey now happens before a single conversation with a rep. Your content isn’t just a marketing activity.
+It’s the front line of your go-to-market motion.

 Yet most B2B companies treat content as an afterthought.
 A blog post here, a whitepaper there, maybe a webinar when someone has time.
 The result is inconsistent output, poor search visibility, and zero connection between content effort and revenue outcomes.